amitkgupta/boshv3/README.md

 - More generally, would more flexible, in-code validations for custom resources without the heavyweight need to implement webhooks.
 - Would like to enforce immutability of some/all fields in a custom resource spec.
-- Supplying the `--watch` flag to `kubectl get` commands for CRDs loses all the additional printer columns configured for the CRD.
-This has apparently been fixed in Kubernetes 1.15.

 Larger architectural concerns and concerns related to the developer experience for creating CRDs are outside the scope of this README.